maferelo/solaris-server/docs/contents/commit.rst

 Commit
 ======================================================================

-Setup git with GPG signing
+Setup git with GPG signing (optional)
 ----------------------------------------------------------------------

 On your local machine, if you haven't already done so, setup git with your name and email address::